Skip to Main Content

 Silvoor Biological Sanctuary

-The heart of Silvoor Biological Sanctuary is a 2.5-acre tract of land donated in 1978 to the University by Dr. Robert A. Hefner.
-Prior to that, Dr. Hefner and his wife, Ilo, spent decades converting this former town dump into a beautiful sanctuary.
+Silvoor Biological Sanctuary is a 2.5-acre tract of land donated in 1978 to the University by Dr. Robert A. Hefner.
+Dr. Hefner and his wife, Ilo, spent many years converting this former town dump into a beautiful sanctuary.

 Bachelor Wildlife and Game Reserve